28 August 2018

 Software documentation 101: Introducing a technical writer

 At the very beginning, you have to ask yourself: what’s the purpose of your software documentation?
-These can differ of course, depending on your client’s needs – the client can request different types of documentation.
+These can differ of course, depending on your client’s needs, they can request different types of software documentation.

-The most popular type of document is a user guide – it describes how to use a specific application.
-It should provide a clear and quick answer to any questions the user might have, so that they can complete their tasks.
+The most popular example of documentation is a user guide – it describes how to use a specific application.
+This type of written documentation should provide a clear and quick answer to any questions the user might have so that they can complete their tasks.
 Technical writing in this type of documentation can include screenshots of the app, e.g. with marked buttons that need to be clicked in order to achieve a specific action.
 A well-written user guide usually equals an easy-to-use application, which will certainly make your end client happy.

 And, finally, there’s compliance documentation.
 Actually, I’ve heard about it for the first time at The Software House.
 The concept wasn’t introduced in the course of my studies, but these can sometimes suffer from quantity over quality, so I’m not really surprised.
 But what type of documentation is “compliance documentation”?
 Let’s say your client’s application will soon be subject to an audit.
 For bureaucracy-sake, he/she will have to present the documents on literally everything related to the app.
 From the app’s appearance to where the user inputs lands in the database.
 This type of documentation needs to be very accurate in order to meet the audit’s requirements.
 For that particular case, we’ve created the following documents:

 - Presentation – all frames (views) located inside the application, with labels for all the text that appears in the app,

 - Flowcharts – transitions between the frames of the application,

 - Google sheets – contains the written text obtained through the above presentation, plus the tracked data, such as the type of input field, answers, validation, business logic, and the place in the database.